SpaceX says partnering with Cursor, option to buy AI startup for $60 billion in high-stakes pre-IPO move | Company Business News

-SpaceX has unveiled an ambitious agreement with artificial intelligence startup Cursor, securing the option to acquire the fast-rising coding platform for $60 billion later this year or, alternatively, to invest $10 billion in their ongoing collaboration.
-The announcement marks a decisive escalation in Elon Musk’s efforts to position SpaceX at the forefront of AI-driven software development ahead of a potential public listing that could rank among the largest in history.
+SpaceX today unveiled an ambitious agreement with artificial intelligence startup Cursor, securing the option to acquire the fast-rising coding platform for $60 billion later this year or, alternatively, to invest $10 billion in their ongoing collaboration.
+The announcement marks a decisive escalation in Elon Musk- led SpaceX's efforts to position itself at the forefront of AI-driven software development ahead of a potential public listing that could rank among the largest in history.

 Founded in 2023, Cursor has emerged as one of the fastest-growing startups in the AI ecosystem, riding a surge in demand for tools that enhance developer productivity.
 Its AI assistant enables programmers to write, debug and refine code with unprecedented efficiency, positioning the company at the centre of what industry insiders describe as the “vibe coding” movement.